cusbg/MolArt/docs/README.md

 You can also provide custom annotations which will be automatically mapped over the structures.
 The format of the annotation data is defined in ProtVista documentation in [Adding your own sources](http://ebi-uniprot.github.io/ProtVista/developerGuide.html#adding-your-own-sources) section.
-However, unlike in ProtVista, in MOLSTAR you can pass the data directly in the constructor and the annotations can thus be generated on the fly, if needed.
-Moreover, MOLSTAR lets you to use multiple data sources.
+However, unlike in ProtVista, in MOLART you can pass the data directly in the constructor and the annotations can thus be generated on the fly, if needed.
+Moreover, MOLART lets you to use multiple data sources.

 The following example shows how to mix "local"